“The only difference between a medicine and a poison is the dosage.”

 A vivid and gripping historical crime novel set in 19th century Edinburgh, co-written by bestselling author Chris Brookmyre and consultant anaesthetist Dr Marisa Haetzman

 Edinburgh, 1847.
 City of Medicine, Money, Murder.

 Simpson’s patients range from the richest to the poorest of this divided city.
 His house is like no other, full of visiting luminaries and daring experiments in the new medical frontier of anaesthesia.
 It is here that Raven meets housemaid Sarah Fisher, who recognises trouble when she sees it and takes an immediate dislike to him.
-She has all of his intelligence but none of his privileges, in particular his medical education.
+She has all of Raven’s intelligence but none of his privileges, in particular his medical education.

 See more reviews

 Ambrose Parry is a pseudonym for a collaboration between Chris Brookmyre and Marisa Haetzman.
 The couple are married and live in Scotland.
-Chris Brookmyre is the international bestselling and multi-award-winning author of twenty-one novels, including Black Widow, winner of both the Theakstons Old Peculier Crime Novel of the Year and the McIlvanney Prize for Scottish Crime Novel of the Year.
+Chris Brookmyre is the international bestselling and multi-award-winning author of over twenty novels, including Black Widow, winner of both the Theakston Old Peculier Crime Novel of the Year and the McIlvanney Prize for Scottish Crime Novel of the Year.
 Dr Marisa Haetzman is a consultant anaesthetist of twenty years’ experience, whose research for her Master’s degree in the History of Medicine uncovered the material upon which this novel was based.